 Astrid is a Ruby Nuby (programming in Ruby just 2 years), anthropologist and writer.
 She slowly worked her way over to software development by managing and the building databases and working as a data analyst.
 Then she went all in and attended The Iron Yard Academy in Houston.
 Afterwards she worked at HP as a QA Engineer and DevOps Engineer.
 Now she is the Director for Tech for Justice and a freelance software developer.

-Mandy is also a contributor for The Recompiler Mag.
+Mandy is also a contributor for The Recompiler Mag, and the Operations Manager for Ruby Together and Cloud City Development, a San Francisco-based Senior Full-Stack Development UX UI Design Consultancy.
 Women in Tech, D&I, and getting children involved in STEM education are all causes very near and dear to her heart.
+She can also be found traveling to as many tech conferences as she can to emcee or podcast field report.

 Please feel free to reach out to her with any questions, comments and/or concerns re: >Code, or book a time with her to discuss your own podcasting needs: calendly.com/rubyrep